containers/podman/docs/source/markdown/podman.1.md

 #### **--network-config-dir**=*directory*

 Path to the directory where network configuration files are located.
+For the netavark backend "/etc/containers/networks" is used as root and "$graphroot/networks" as rootless.
 For the CNI backend the default is "/etc/cni/net.d" as root and "$HOME/.config/cni/net.d" as rootless.
-For the netavark backend "/etc/containers/networks" is used as root and "$graphroot/networks" as rootless.
+CNI will be deprecated from Podman in the future for netavark.

 #### **--noout**